 An official at the Bank of Thailand this week raised the prospect of the Thai baht being used as a vehicle for speculation as the currency hit a 6 year high against the US dollar.
 It comes in a week when Ministry of Commerce figures for May exports show the country’s exports are in free fall with a 5.8% drop.
 Exports for cars from Thailand in May were down a whopping 17% on the same period last year.
-This has lead to Thailand’s influential National Shippers Council predicting that Thailand’s exports for 2019 will actually experienced a contraction.
+This has led to Thailand’s influential National Shippers Council predicting that Thailand’s exports for 2019 will actually experience a contraction.

-Economy being pulled apart by US China trade tussle
+Economy being pulled apart by US-China trade tussle

 Time for Thailand to look at the appreciating baht

-Thailand is a comparatively open economy in an increasingly competitive regional neighborhood.
+Thailand is a comparatively open economy in an increasingly competitive regional neighbourhood.
 In an integrated global economy, it has very little influence.
 However, at the kernel of the Thai economy is the Thai baht, and soon it may be forced to step in to manage the course of its own currency so that it works for Thailand and its fundamental economic interests.

 Mega baht has some positive economic effects

 It must be said that the strong baht or as some people have tagged it, the ‘mega baht’, helps to keep Thai inflation under control.
-While the pricier baht may also deter some tourists, the value of Thailand tourist brand and its strength as a location is not yet showing any signs of a problem.
+While the pricier baht may also deter some tourists, the value of Thailand’s tourist brand and its strength as a location is not yet showing any signs of a problem.
 In fact, Thailand has now become engaged with the need to protect the quality, environment and infrastructure that supports tourism as a priority.
 The World Bank has highlighted the issue of the continued sustainability of Thai tourism.
 A stronger baht helps in this process.

 Thai baht may have become a focus for financial speculation with parked money